 Today, many WWTP operators have a reactive approach to wastewater treatment.
 Sensors might be used to collect data, but the measured data is not necessarily used to support actionable insights in real-time.

-By utilising Digital Twin modelling, wastewater operators can move from a reactive management strategy based on sensor data only to a more proactive operational strategy with focus on controlling the WWTP operation with the help from simulation models and data driven models.
+By utilising Digital Twin modelling, wastewater operators can move from a reactive management strategy based on sensor data only to a more proactive operational strategy with focus on controlling the WWTP operation with the help of simulation models and data driven models.
 This proactive strategy allows for a more efficient operation across several aspects of wastewater treatment.

 Embracing the Digital Twin and its possibilities